Physical Control in DUI Case

 As you already know, operating a vehicle while intoxicated is illegal; however, being drunk in a vehicle could also lead to a driving under the influence (DUI) arrest.
-In fact, police officers can arrest intoxicated people in cars, even if the vehicles aren’t turned on.
+Can you be convicted for "driving under the influence" if you aren't driving?
+In fact yes, police officers can arrest intoxicated people in cars, even if the vehicles aren’t turned on.

-Factors that officers consider when determining if someone has physical control of a vehicle include:
+Factors considered when determining "physical control" of a vehicle include:

 There are other factors, but the basic idea is whether the intoxicated individual is capable and primed to move the vehicle.

 Our DUI lawyers understand that responsible citizens may choose to sleep in their cars when they are drunk, without realizing that they could be arrested for physical control.
 While not every situation calls for a physical control arrest, officers may choose to make an arrest anyway; this is where our attorneys can help.

 Monroe & King is here to defend those arrested for driving while intoxicated, even if they were just in the sleeping in the driver’s seat.
 You may be unsure whether you were legally in control of your vehicle, but contacting a knowledgable Jacksonville DUI attorney can help you determine the next steps.